Azure/terraform-azurerm-lz-vending/README.md

 ## Overview

 The landing zone Terraform module is designed to accelerate deployment of individual landing zones within an Azure tenant.
-We use the [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest) and [AzAPI](https://registry.terraform.io/providers/azure/azapi/latest) providers to create the subscription and deploy the resources in a single `terrafom apply` step.
+We use the [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest) and [AzAPI](https://registry.terraform.io/providers/azure/azapi/latest) providers to create the subscription and deploy the resources in a single `terraform apply` step.

 The module is designed to be instantiated many times, once for each desired landing zone.